Horbenkodev/hugo-blog/content/posts/who-are-quality-assurance-engineers-and-why-do-you-need-one-for-your-project/index.md

 ---
 title: Who are Quality Assurance Engineers and Why You Need Them
+slug: who-are-quality-assurance-engineers-and-why-do-you-need-one-for-your-project
+draft: false
-publishDate: '2021-12-09T00:00:00Z'
+publishDate: 2021-12-09T00:00:00Z
-authors: []
+image: quality-assurance.jpg
+og_image: quality-assurance.jpg
 description: Software quality assurance engineers support programmers and take responsibility for the quality of the final product.
 Find out why you need QA on your project.
-image: quality-assurance.jpg
-og_image: quality-assurance.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - qa
+industries: []
 ---
 Code that’s initially flawless is almost as real as unicorns.
 Even NASA has malfunctions.
 Neglecting [Quality Assurance](https://anadea.info/services/quality-assurance) (QA) can result in serious challenges.
 Below, you’ll find out who is in charge of the quality of your software product and why QA is essential on IT projects.